gyroidos/gyroidos_build/yocto/README.md

 ```

 ### Launch cmld
    A shell is available on tty12.
 In order to access it, press Ctrl+Alt+2 inside the QEMU window to switch to the QEMU monitor.
 Now write 'sendkey ctrl-alt-f12' and confirm with Enter to switch to tty12 and interact with the shell.
+Or you can toggle between ttys by pressing Alt+right and Alt+left in the QEMU window.

 ```
    scd # initial provisioning (do only on first run, will terminate)